radanalyticsio/oshinko-specs/cluster-configs.md

 ## Proposed solution

-The master and worker count fields in any current REST objects should be replaced with a configuration object that contains both fields and may in the future contain other fields.
-For example, a JSON cluster creation object would like like this:
+In the REST objects used to create and update clusters, the master and worker count fields should be moved inside of a `config` object along with a new `name` field.
+In the future, the config object may contain additional configuration fields.
+All fields become optional in this new scheme but the default value of the name field will be `default`.

+Examples of cluster creation objects:

     {
       "name": "fred",